CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-agile-methodologies.md

 ---
 layout: post
 name: What I get out of pairing?
-description: In Agile-Scrum, stories are broken down into smaller tasks for clarity and manageability, such as splitting a complex story into simpler implementation steps like creating specific view screens or writing service layers.
-These tasks are tracked on the sprint board, with issues discussed in the scrum meeting's "parking lot" for clarification.
+description: In Agile-Scrum, stories are broken down into smaller tasks for clarity and manageability.
 image: pairing_zombies.webp
 tags: agile all
 ---